sfomuseum/go-sfomuseum-pmtiles/README.md

 ![](docs/images/example-sfo.png)

-Or, with a PMTile database hosted on S3:
+Or, with a PMTiles database hosted on S3:

 ```
 $> bin/server \